 Instead of Zendesk or Help Scout, try Freshdesk

 If you have customers that send you emails, you’ll need help desk software.
-Most popular solutions are Zendesk and Help Scout – the only trouble is that they charge based on number of users and per month.
+The most popular solutions are Zendesk and Help Scout – the only trouble is that they charge based on the number of users and per month.

 If you just need a simple shared inbox for your team, Freshdesk might be the solution for you.